Side effects of NSAIDs

 Stomach ulcers can sometimes cause more serious complications, such as:

-- gastrointestinal bleeding - internal bleeding inside the digestive system
+- gastrointestinal bleeding - internal bleeding within the digestive system

-- anaemia - a condition where the blood is unable to carry enough oxygen around your body which can cause shortness of breath and tiredness
+- anaemia - where blood is unable to carry enough oxygen around your body which can cause shortness of breath and tiredness

 - gastrointestinal perforation - where a hole occurs in the wall of your stomach or intestines